aakashsbhatia2/aakashbhatia/projectsandresearch.md

 title: Projects
 subtitle:
 ---
 <h3>Detecting Deceptive Hotel Reviews</h3>
 This project is a re-implementation of the paper [Finding Deceptive Opinion Spam by Any Stretch of the Imagination](https://www.aclweb.org/anthology/P11-1032/).
 Here, I developed machine learning models to classify honest and deceptive reviews for the top 20 hotels in Chicago.
 The hotel reviews were obtained from TripAdvisor.
 - Dataset: The dataset consisted of 400 truthful and 400 deceptive hotel reviews.
 - Algorithms used: Support Vector Machines, Naive Bayes
-- Language encodings used: Uni-gram, Bi-gram, Tri-gram
+- Language encodings used: Uni-gram, Bi-gram, Tri-gram.
+The Bi-gram and Tri-gram representations consumed the prior n-gram notation as well.
 - Technologies used: Python
 - Libraries used: [Scikit-Learn](https://scikit-learn.org/stable/), [NLTK](https://www.nltk.org/)
 - You may view the code for this project on GitHub [here](https://github.com/aakashsbhatia2/Deception-detection)